Skip to Content

 Kōtuitui is a learning module to support ākonga in years four through to eight to develop their knowledge and skills to connect to cultures other than their own, both in Aotearoa New Zealand and across the globe.

 Using the FIFA Women's World Cup 2023™ as a context for learning about culture and collective identity and linked to Te ao tangata | Social sciences, Kōtuitui was developed by New Zealand Football and Sport NZ.
-Register your school’s interest in Kōtuitui online.

 EQUALIZE

-Bring your 14+ yr old rangitahi students to EQUALIZE, a free entry, gender-equity discussion series delivered in the four New Zealand FIFA Women’s World Cup host cities.
+EQUALIZE was a free entry, gender-equity discussion series delivered in the four New Zealand FIFA Women’s World Cup host cities.
 EQUALIZE is designed to celebrate, challenge, and inspire current and future generations around the achievements, barriers faced, and pathways forward to girls and women in New Zealand and elsewhere.
+See below for all the stories from the amazing Wāhine Toa.

 Fantails